davidvartanian/recipe-rest-api/README.md

 * Add mixins.CreateModelMixin to IngredientViewSet and implement the perform_create method to attach the current user
 * Run tests (should pass)
 * Push changes

+### Refactor ingredient and tag ViewSet classes
+* Create a new base class BaseRecipeAttrViewSet and implement the common logic there